Freddie's pups are now 3 days old and growing up quickly!

 n

-1. person's name or nickname
+1. a person's name or nickname

 It was short, simple, and sweet.
 Not too far into the alphabet so my dogs wouldn't be shown dead last (in Sweden/Finland, maybe the other Nordics, dogs are shown alphabetically), but also not the very 1st ones either.
 Right in the middle.
 I am registered/approved to breed Wirehaired dachshunds in all 3 sizes- Kaninchen, Miniature, and Standard.